pszymczak730-bit/lol_champions_powerbi/README.md

 # League of Legends Champion Analytics

-Power BI report analyzing champion data across patches.
+Power BI report analyzing champion statistics and release history across patches, built on a custom PostgreSQL database with a Python ETL pipeline.

 ## Tech stack
 - **PostgreSQL** — relational database with 10+ tables